schombert/DataContainer/relationships.md

 ### Links

-Specifying the objects involved in a relationship is done by adding `link` keys to the relationship definition (and there must be at least two for the definition to be valid).
+Specifying the objects involved in a relationship is done by adding `link` keys to the relationship definition (and there must be at least one for the definition to be valid).
 Like the `property` key, a `link` key contains a number of sub-keys.
 The `object{𝘰𝘣𝘫𝘦𝘤𝘵 𝘯𝘢𝘮𝘦}` sub-key determines which type of object is connected by this particular link.
 While `𝘰𝘣𝘫𝘦𝘤𝘵 𝘯𝘢𝘮𝘦` must be an object defined somewhere else in the file, it does not have to be defined prior to defining the relationship.
 The `name{...}` sub-key determines how this link will be referred to in the context of the relationship.
 It must be a valid C++ identifier, but there are no other restrictions placed upon it.
-(However, for the sake of everyone's sanity, try to choose a name as descriptive as possible of the role that the linked object plays in the relationship.)
+(However, for the sake of everyone's sanity, try to choose a name that is as descriptive as possible of the role that the linked object plays in the relationship.)
 The `type{...}` sub-key determines some of the constraints placed on the relationship (more on this in a moment).
 Its parameter must be one of `unique`, `many`, or `unindexed`.
 The `type` sub-key may also appear as `type{...}{optional}`.
 The first parameter is as before, and the second parameter must always be `optional` Finally, a fourth possible sub-key is `index_storage{...}`.
 This an optional sub-key, and is required only when `type` is set to `many`.
 Its parameter must be one of `list`, `array`, or `std_vector`, the meaning of which is discussed in [Storage of indexing data](#storage-of-indexing-data) below.

 It was already mentioned in the [overview](overview.md) that relationship instances can be thought of as rows in a table. (e.g. the the table below of a relationship between two objects with a single property.)